Load low-bandwidth site?

 Events

-As a member, you will be invited to a number of member-only events throughout the year.
-These events include roundtables, workshops, context webinars, and more.
+Members and associates are invited to a number of exclusive events throughout the year.
+These include roundtables, workshops, context webinars, and more.

 You can also contribute to our events as speakers or co-hosts.